Folic acid capsulesPronunciation

 Brand Name: FA-8

-Folic acid capsules is used for:
+Folic acid capsules are used for:

 Treating certain types of anemia.
 It may also be used for other conditions as determined by your doctor.